OmniArch: Building Foundation Model For Scientific Computing: Method

 \subsection{Fine-tuning OmniArch: Enabling Physics-Informed Learning via Equation Supervision}

 The PDE equations are natural and intuitive `supervision' methods for real-world physical phenomena.
 To perform the physical alignment, we incorporate the PDE-Aligner to achieve physics-informed learning.
 Unlike the pre-training stage, the OmniArch is designed to comply with specific physical laws during fine-tuning.
 As illustrated in Figure \ref{fig:PDE-Aligner} (left), the PDE-Aligner employs a contrastive learning paradigm in the frequency domain.

+The key insight is that physical evolution manifests distinctively in frequency space—conservation laws constrain energy distribution across modes, while different PDEs exhibit characteristic spectral signatures.
+By operating in this domain, PDE-Aligner captures these fundamental patterns more effectively than spatial approaches.
 It compares the dynamic system's semantics with statistical characters of the frequency domain, where the dynamical system descriptions, namely equations, boundaries, initial conditions, and other physical priors, are encoded into a representation \(E_{\text{text}}(\mathcal{P})\).
-Then, we acquire the initial state \(u(x,t_0)\) and the current state \(u(x,t_i)\) of the physical field, applying the Fourier Encoder to obtain their $k$-th frequency domain representations \(\hat{u}_K(k, t_i)\) and \(\hat{u}_K(k, t_0)\).
-We use the phase difference $\Delta \phi = (\hat{u}_K(k, t_i) \cdot \hat{u}_K^{\ast}(k, t_0)) / (|\hat{u}_K(k, t_i)||\hat{u}_K(k, t_0)|)$ and magnitude ratio $R= {|\hat{u}_K(k,t_i)|} / {|\hat{u}_K(k, t_0)|}$.
-Thus, we have the alignment loss function as: